How to Manage Salesforce Licensing in Certero

 2. Review permission set assignments to understand which additional permissions users have beyond their profiles.

-Standard licenses
+Standard licences

-1. Navigate to the Standard Licenses grid.
+1. Navigate to the Standard Licences grid.

-2. Review license types and their consumption.
+2. Review licence types and their consumption.

-5. Analyze users
+5. Analyse users

 1. Navigate to the Users grid.